plone/training/theming/adv-resource-registry.rst

-This has the advantage of reducing the number of bundles, which also means reducing the amount of files which are loaded for the site, because every bundle will result in *one* compiled CSS file and *one* compiled Javascript file.
+This has the advantage of reducing the number of bundles, which also means reducing the amount of files which are loaded for the site, because every bundle will result in *one* compiled CSS file and *one* compiled JavaScript file.
-So if we have multiple LESS resources in the same bundle, it will be merged into one compiled CSS file.
+So if we have multiple LESS resources in the same bundle, they will be merged into one compiled CSS file.

-We can also create our own bundle which contains our resource (this is the way we did it in the :doc:`theme-package` chapter):
+We can also create our own custom bundle which contains our resource (this is the way we did it in the :doc:`theme-package` chapter):

 .. code-block:: xml